Latifsai/credit_service/README.md

 Here managers can create and add new products and services to the database for which you can get a loan.

 ##### Create Order Service:
-Here, authorized users users through the account can apply for a loan by providing the necessary information.
+Here, authorized users through the account can apply for a loan by providing the necessary information.
 This service processes applications, conducts preliminary analysis and sends data to the decision service.

 ##### Decision Order Service:
 Based on the analysis of data from applications, this service determines whether to approve the application or not.
 Decision on a positive outcome transferred to the Create Agreement service.